 We’ve been living in filter bubbles.
 Most of the news and stories we see on social media are shared by our friends, who are—not surprisingly—very similar to us.
 We come away with the impression that our views are the predominant and correct ones, and we aren’t exposed to much of the news and stories that other people are seeing.
 Social media makes it easy to live in these bubbles, and they’ve gotten stronger and more polarized over the last year.

 We could dig in our heels, dismiss our detractors as “elites” or “deplorables,” and hope that things get better.
 But even if this plan works, we won’t have learned anything.
 We still won’t know the true causes of the rifts that exist, and we won’t know what motivates the people with whom we disagree.

-A better first step is to take a deep breath and try “reading across the aisle”—and we’re building an app that nudges you to do precisely this.
+A better first step is to take a deep breath and try peeking outside your bubble—and we’re building an app that helps you to do precisely this.
 Just as your Fitbit reminds you to get up and walk around after an hour of inactivity, this app will notice when you’ve gotten a little too comfortable in your filter bubble—and it’ll remind you to go see what other folks are reading.

-You might want to read across the aisle out of curiosity, or out of partisanship (keep your friends close, and your enemies closer).
+You might want to escape your bubble out of curiosity, or out of partisanship (keep your friends close, and your enemies closer).
 Whatever your motivation, we’re here to help!Get the app now!

 sign up to get updates as we launch on new platforms

 or to find out how you can get a Read Across the Aisle mug or t-shirt